jank-lang/jank-lang.org/resources/src/blog/2026-09-04-better-and-better.md

 # Error reporting
 Last year, I [published a post](/blog/2025-03-28-error-reporting) showcasing how jank has reimagined Clojure errors.
-In every way, I aim for jank compiler errors to be more helpful, provide more context, and are more visually appealing than the Clojure JVM counterpart.
+In every way, I aim for jank compiler errors to be more helpful, provide more context, and be more visually appealing than the Clojure JVM counterpart.
 Even in complex scenarios involving macros, jank excels.